How Much Does a Hair Transplant in Toronto Cost per Graft?

 - The equipment/devices used

-- The length of time in surgery and medical staff utilized
+- The length of time in surgery and the medical staff

 - The number of grafts transplanted